How to Make a Location-Based App?

-- Communication function: the ability to register a place on the map (and it will be available to all users), to leave feedback about visiting a certain place or read reviews of others, to link your own content to a specific place on the map (for example, a photo or a text message).
+- Communication function: the ability to register a place on the map (and it’ll be available to all users), to leave feedback about visiting a certain place or read reviews of others, to link your own content to a specific place on the map (a photo or a text message).

 - Marketing function.
-Geolocation has become a tool for targeting incentive marketing campaigns and the basis for the development of new mechanisms of interaction with the consumer.
+Geolocation has become a tool to target incentive marketing campaigns and the basis to get new mechanics of interaction with the consumer.

-Let's analyze the factors that influence the fact that location-based services are so greatly introduced into the consumer business and social communications.
-In general, we can distinguish two groups of interests:
+Let's analyze the factors which explain why location-based services are so greatly introduced into the consumer business and social communications.
+We should distinguish two groups of interests:

 - high involvement of users in the process of recommendations, assessments, ranking.
 Almost all successful social location-based services use to some extent the game factor when interacting with a customer so that he could help them generate the independent content.
-For example, users can create new geolocation marks to obtain an exclusive status or to score more points.
-This mechanism has a very powerful viral potential which now is far from being fully disclosed.
+Among other things, users’re free to create new geolocation marks to obtain an exclusive status or to score more points.
+The mechanism has a very powerful viral potential which now is far from being fully disclosed.

 - commercial benefits.
 A typical customer also appreciates another great advantage of location apps, namely - a wonderful chance to get recommendations, tips, and hints from other people who have already used a particular point of service.
 Thus, location-based app development expands its range of influence: instead of just informing what is going on around the user, these apps have become a discount hunting tool.

 - location-based mobile advertising.
-This system automatically determines the location of a person by using GPS coordinates and takes advantage of this parameter to target advertisements.
-Geolocation advertising can be implemented as push notifications being sent by mobile applications.
-Let's say a person walks down the street and receives a message which tells him that there is a great close-out sale in the nearest store - it would be impressive, right?
+The system automatically determines the location of a person by using GPS coordinates and takes advantage of this parameter to target advertisements.
+Such advertising can be implemented as push notifications being sent by mobile apps with GPS geolocations.
+Let's say a person walks down the street and receives a message which tells him about a great close-out sale in the nearest store - it would be impressive, right?

 - processing of user information.
 By registering in certain places, the user draws, in a manner of speaking, his own self-portrait.
-Based on this information, you can form a clear picture of each customer.
-In the future, this data will allow you to make individual offers to users.
-For example, you can provide your clients with discounts on business lunches - but don't offer these discounts to all customers, choose those who usually put marks in this location in the afternoon.
-This way you will achieve your goal at no extra cost!
+Based on the information obtained, you have a chance to form a clear picture of each customer.
+In the future, such data will allow you to make individual offers to users.
+Need an example?
+Suppose you have a restaurant… GPS apps with locating technology would allow you to provide your clients with discounts on business lunches - but don't offer these discounts to all customers, choose those who usually put marks in this location in the afternoon.
+Such approach’ll help you achieve your goal at no extra cost!

 - joint use of location-based services and augmented reality.
-Perhaps, this is the most impressive use of geolocation capabilities.
+Perhaps, it’s the most impressive use of geolocation capabilities.
 The bottom line is that virtual elements are superimposed on real-world objects.
-For example, you can train a smartphone on your target, that is, on any city point, and the screen will display all the information about it.
+And you can train a smartphone on your target, namely, on any city point, and the screen will display all the information about it.

 If you haven’t decided yet whether you need to find out how to build a location-based app, we suggest you consider the main types of geolocation services we’re describing below.

-Location-based apps can be conditionally divided into several groups:
+Location-based apps are conditionally divided into several groups:

 #1.
 Geosocial applications

 Users often attach geotags to photos and videos on social networks: the address of a restaurant, a nightclub, a gym or a resort.
 Communicating in messengers, we prefer to send our location in response to the question "Where are you?".
 It's much easier and faster than writing an address.
-And dating applications have gotten a new birth with the help of this technology that allows us to search for our pair nearby, in our location
+And dating applications have gotten a new birth with the help of the locating technology which allows us to find our pair nearby.

 #2.
 Maps and navigation

-Perhaps this is the most obvious type of the location-based app development.
-The most popular services of this type are Google Maps and mobile programs that determine traffic jams.
+Now we’re talking about the most obvious approach to the GPS geolocation app development: such mobile apps are designed to help users not get lost in an unfamiliar area.
+The most popular services of this type are Google Maps and different programs determining traffic jams.

 #3.
 On-demand services

-Location detection is a very convenient option for a number of mobile apps.
+Location detection is a very convenient option for a number of mobile apps with GPS geolocation.
 Now you can сall a taxi, order the delivery of flowers or food in just a few clicks, without waiting for the operator's reply.
 So information about how to make a location-based app will be of service to almost any business owner who wants to increase customer loyalty.

 #4.
 Fitness trackers and healthcare applications

 Fitness applications are at the height of their fame.
-Location-based services contribute to this popularity by helping to track jogging routes and overall sports progress on a regular basis.
-One can share his sports achievements in social networks by attaching statistics or a map with the route that has been passed.
+Location-based services contribute to the popularity by helping to track jogging routes and overall sports progress on a regular basis.
+One can share his sports achievements in social networks by attaching statistics or a map with the route passed.